stonedoutlaw/GearScoreCalc/README.md

 ## Usage
 Here's how you can use Gear Score Calculator:
 1. Enter the required parameters (e.g., player stats, equipment attributes).
-2. Automatically generate the game score.
+2. Automatically generate the Gear Score.
 3. View the calculated score on the Right Hand Side.

 ## Contributing